-Module A - Aug 12, 2024
+Module A - June 12, 2024

-The new Module A checklist is published and required August 12, 2024.
-These are the changes in the Module A controls:
+The new Module A checklist is available for preview and will be required August 12, 2024.
+These are the changes made to the controls:

 - Control 1.1 Cloud Adoption Business Strategy now refers to FinOps rather than Economics and has provided an updated template link for a FinOps Assessment - Control 2.1 Cloud Adoption Plan has provided updated evidence clarification - Control 3.1 Repeatable Deployment has provided updated control clarification and provided updated links to templates mentioned - Control 3.1 Repeatable Deployment A special Evidence Note for Analytics on Azure specialization deployments and Data Warehouse Migration to Azure specialization deployments only.
-If no Identity or Networking components are deployed in the Azure Landing Zone, a documented focus on Resource organization attributes is sufficient to pass this control - Control 4.1 Governance Tooling has provided an updated link to current Governance tools - Control 5.1 Operations Management Tooling for Analytics on Azure specialization deployments and Data Warehouse Migration to Azure specialization deployments only: If no Operations Management Tooling is deployed, this control may be skipped
+If no Identity or Networking components are deployed in the Azure Landing Zone, a documented focus on Resource organization attributes is sufficient to pass this control - Control 4.1 Governance Tooling has provided an updated link to current Governance tools - Control 5.1 Operations Management Tooling for Analytics on Azure specialization deployments and Data Warehouse Migration to Azure specialization deployments only: If no Operations Management Tooling is deployed, this control may be skipped for both specializations